Last updated on September 7th, 2021 at 02:57 am

 With a 4K Blu-ray player, you get a resolution of 3840 x 2160 pixels.

-That’s four times the resolution offered by a standard Blu-ray player.
+That’s four times the resolution offered by a standard 1080p Blu-ray player.

 Some 4K Blu-ray players support Dolby Vision but your TV must support Dolby Vision, too.

-You may play Blu-ray discs in a 4K Blu-ray player and get it upscaled to 4K resolution.
+You may want to play Blu-ray discs in a 4K Blu-ray player and get it upscaled to 4K resolution.
 However, it’s not true 4K resolution but quasi 4K resolution.

 Features to Look Out For

-Some players come with 3D video enabled.
-But then newer TV seldom have the 3D feature.
+Some players come with 3D video-enabled.
+But then newer TVs seldom have the 3D feature.
 3D didn’t really catch on with the TV manufacturers.
 Furthermore, there is limited 3D content available on Blu-ray.

-But then if you’ve an older 4K TV that supports 3D, you would want to consider purchasing a 3D Blu-ray player.
+But then if you have an older 4K TV that supports 3D, you would want to consider purchasing a 3D Blu-ray player.

 USB Connectivity and Memory Card Slots